paciorek/future-kubernetes/README.md

   future
 ```

-So if you had instead asked for `n1-standard-2` (two CPUs per node) and four nodes, you'd want to have eight R workers.
+This asks for four n1-standard-1 (1 CPU) virtual machines.
+If you had instead asked for `n1-standard-2` (two CPUs per node) and four nodes, you'd want to have eight R workers.

+#### Amazon

+Alternatively, here is an example invocation to start up a Kubernetes cluster on Amazon's Elastic Kubernetes Service.

+eksctl create cluster \
+--name future \
+--region us-west-2 \
+--nodegroup-name standard-workers \
+--node-type t2.small \
+--nodes 4 \
+--nodes-min 1 \
+--nodes-max 4 \
+--ssh-access \
+--ssh-public-key ~/.ssh/ec2_rsa.pub \
+--managed

+This asks for four t2.small (1 CPU) virtual machines.
+If you had instead asked for `t2.medium` (two CPUs per node) and four nodes, you'd want to have eight R workers.

 ### Configuring your Kubernetes cluster